squey/squey/docker/README.md

 Customize the "env.conf" file containing various configuration variables and start the build of the container image.
-Once properly built, the container image name is "inendi/inspector".
+Once properly built, the container image name is "squey/squey".

 Step 5 - run.sh
 ===============

 Run the container.
-You can access the application in a web browser at the following location: https://<container_hostname>:8443 Once running, the container name is "inendi-inspector".
+You can access the application in a web browser at the following location: https://<container_hostname>:8443 Once running, the container name is "squey".

 Step 6 - update.sh
 ==================